Conifold transitions via affine geometry and mirror symmetry: A review of conifold transitions

 In \cite{morrison-look} Morrison conjectures that given $X$ and $\tilde X$ two Calabi-Yau's related by a conifold transition, then their mirror manifolds (if they exist) are also related by a conifold transition, but in the reverse direction, i.e. the mirror of the resolution $X$ is a smoothing $\tilde Y$ and the mirror of the smoothing $\tilde X$ is a resolution $Y$:

-Morrison in fact extends the conjecture to more general ``extremal transitions" and clarifies that the conjecture makes sense only if the singular space $\bar X$ is ``sufficiently'' close to a large complex structure limit point of the complex moduli of $\tilde X$.
-He supports the conjecture with many examples and many others have appeared in the literature, e.g. in \cite{conif_ms_grass}.
+Morrison also extends the conjecture to more general ``extremal transitions" and supports it with many examples.
+More examples have appeared later in the literature, e.g. in \cite{conif_ms_grass}.
 At the time Morrison wrote the article, the SYZ interpretation of mirror symmetry as dual special Lagrangian fibrations had just been proposed and, in the final remarks he suggests that ``such an understanding could ultimately lead to a proof of the conjecture using the new geometric definition of mirror symmetry''.
-To achieve such a goal he suggests the ``important and challenging problem to understand how such fibrations behave under an extremal transition".
+To achieve this goal he suggests the ``important and challenging problem to understand how such fibrations behave under an extremal transition".
 The goal of our article is to take up this challenge, at least in the case of conifold transitions, and propose a general strategy using the techniques of the Gross-Siebert program and the properties of dual torus fibrations as studied in \cite{TMS} and \cite{CB-M}.
 We will show that the strategy works in many special cases but we believe that a more general statement should be in reach of current technologies.
 We also point out that in \cite{Ruan}, Ruan sketches a Lagrangian fibration on one of the examples of \cite{conif_ms_grass} constructed via a conifold transition.